 Modern Slavery and Human Trafficking Statement

-- Providing representation services and fulfilment for leading software publishers and hardware manufacturers;
+- Providing representation services and fulfilment for leading software publishers and some hardware manufacturers;

 - The sale and distribution of third-party computer software products;